 Pricing information can be obtained by contacting any SIPs manufacturer.
 Like most other products, there are low and high-end versions of SIPs, so it’s important you are making apples-to-apples comparisons when shopping.
 A blank panel with no customization will cost much less than one which is highly-customized and completely factory-finished.

-Speaking in general terms, industry wide, a blank six-inch wall panel will cost somewhere between $5 to 8 per
+Speaking in general terms, industry wide, a blank six-inch wall panel will cost somewhere between $5 to 8 (2018 pricing) per

 square foot of panel.